Are you searching for things to do in Penzance? This blog post goes into them all!

 St Michael’s Mount

 The island is located in nearby Marazion, but you can see it from Penzance bay.

 The island was a hotbed of conflict and violence for centuries, although it has enjoyed relative peace and stability since the Civil War period.

-You can visit the castle and learn all about its fascinating history, as well as seeing the gorgeous gardens and walking around the island itself, taking in excellent views of the Cornish coast at every turn.
+You can visit the castle to learn all about its fascinating history, as well as see the gorgeous gardens and walk around the island itself, taking in excellent views of the Cornish coast at every turn.

 If you are a National Trust member, your visit is free – although you may still need to pay for a boat crossing if you are unable to use the causeway.